odewahn/cookbook-copilot/README.md

 console.log("Print test value for Converting Between Degrees and Radians")
 ```

-Once I had the seeds for a few recipes, I could plug it into VSCode and let Copilot got to work.
+Once I had the seeds for a few recipes, I could plug it into VSCode and let Copilot go to work.
 For example, here's what it generated to convert a number to hexadecimal:

 ```
 /*